Watercooler Pick

 The takeaway:

-An uplifting underdog story that has been resonating around the world, Stephen Curry: Underrated teaches life lessons that everyone can appreciate.
-More than anything, Underrated is about resilience, second chances, rising above adversities, and the importance of having a strong support system.
+An uplifting underdog story that got lost in the U.S. but resonated around the world, Stephen Curry: Underrated teaches life lessons that everyone can appreciate.
+More than anything, Underrated is about resilience, second chances, and rising above the doubters.

 Watch it with: